jdevries3133/song_maker_gallery/CONTRIBUTING.md

    heart desires
 3. Set the environment variable `DJANGO_DEBUG` to any non-zero value
    - Set to any truthy value: `true`, `1`, etc...
-   - This causes django `DEBUG` to be set to `True` and causes project to use sqlite.
+   - This `DEBUG` to be set to `True` inside Django and causes project to use sqlite.
 4. "cd" into the django_smg folder (`cd django_smg`)
 5. Create a virtual environment `python3 -m venv venv`